raphnet.net banner

 In this type of project, it is more interesting and fun if you write the software by yourself.
 But if you prefer, you can use my software.

 My library is named libstepper, and works under Linux.
-It is available in my software page.
+This library has its own page..

 A page explaining how to use steppers: